mnelson4/printmyblog/readme.txt

 * help help.
 Answer other users’ questions in the [support section](https://wordpress.org/support/plugin/print-my-blog).
 * fund development.
 [Make an optional donation](https://opencollective.com/print-my-blog) to support ongoing development.

+Please join our [Open Collective](https://opencollective.com/print-my-blog) to watch and contribute to the plugin’s maintenance and development.

 == Installation ==